 #20 - The U.S. landfilled about 50% of the municipal solid waste it generated in 20184

-Adopting personal waste management strategies like reducing purchases, reusing, composting, recovery and treatment, and proper disposal will help reduce landfills.
+Adopting personal waste management strategies like reducing purchases, reusing, composting, recovery and treatment, and proper disposal of toxic materials will help reduce landfills.

 #22 - The 69 million tons of recycled municipal solid waste in 2018 was a 2.2% increase from the amount recycled in 20154